guylyons/alanadao.com/readme.md

 # DeepFried
-A modern boilerplate for scaffolding your designs
+A simple, stripped down web scaffolding template.

 # About
 Some of my favorite and most frequently used packages are included.
 I find these useful; maybe you will, too.